It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

-The latter represents approximately 70 to 80 percent of the starch compound, while amylose represents the other 20 to 30 percent.
+The latter represents approximately 70 to 80 percent of the starch compound, while the other 20 to 30 percent is amylose.

 Amylose is a resistant starch (a type of insoluble fiber), which means it is not digested but fermented in the intestine by some strains of healthy bacteria.

-This form also makes it more difficult to gelatinize, an important part of the digestive process.
+This form also makes it more challenging to gelatinize, an essential part of the digestive process.

 However, not all amylose chains are the same.

-- AR2: refers to foods rich in amylose with non-digestible starch in the raw state of food.
-It is found in potatoes, bananas and green plantains.
+- AR2 refers to foods rich in amylose with non-digestible starch in the raw state of nutrition.
+It is found in potatoes, bananas, and green plantains.
 If these elements are cooked, the starch changes shape and becomes digestible.

-- AR3: or “retrograde AR”, is the state of starch after cooking food with the types AR1 or AR2 and then let them cool.
-You can reheat these foods at temperatures below 130 degrees without converting the starch into a digestible compound.
+- AR3: or “retrograde AR” is the state of starch after cooking food with the AR1 or AR2 and then letting them cool.
+You can reheat these foods below 130 degrees without converting the starch into a digestible compound.

-- AR4: is a synthetic variety, such as “starch resistant to high corn content”, is not recommended by most advocates of natural health, because it is not absorbed in the same way as the amylose of organic whole foods.
+- AR4 is a synthetic variety, such as “starch resistant to high corn content,” which most natural health advocates do not recommend because it is not absorbed in the same way as the amylose of whole organic foods.

 Health benefits exponentially if it maintains a diverse intestinal microbiome.

-To achieve this diversity, it is important to eat a range of foods that contain several nutrients vital to the digestion process, including prebiotics such as amylose.
+To achieve this diversity, eating a range of foods containing several nutrients vital to digestion, including prebiotics such as amylose.

-If it contains the right elements in the digestive process, it can protect your health in several ways:
+If it contains the correct elements in the digestive process, it can protect your health in several ways:

 - Protection against bacterial colonization that causes infections, such as Clostridium difficile.

-- Promoting the production of biotin, folic acid and vitamin K, which can not be produced anywhere else in the body.
+- Promoting the production of biotin, folic acid, and vitamin K can not be produced anywhere else in the body.